Draakoor/codptero/README.md

   - H1-Mod: `/home/container/h1mod`

 > 🧪 _Note: Not all eggs support full console output or input.
 Pull requests to improve them are very welcome!_
+> _You will not get any support, when you have lack of basic linux knowledge_

 ---